monkeyK1n9/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11-directories counts the number of directories 12-newest_files is ascript to list files in order of creation 13-unique is a script that returns the unique entries in a file
+11-directories counts the number of directories 12-newest_files is ascript to list files in order of creation 13-unique is a script that returns the unique entries in a file 14-findthatword is a script that finds a word in a file